Cipher-08/pointers/README.md

-# pointers
+# All About Pointers
-#The memory of a process is bbasically divided into two major parts -stack -heap
+##The memory of a process is bbasically divided into two major parts -stack -heap

 #Stack works simply by the calling of a function and is a linear memory